 Wes Craven and many others — with 33 being the highest for one screening — walked out.

-The filmmaker traveled the world for a year when his movie released and used to keep track of how many people couldn't make it through Mr. Blonde's famous torture scene.
+The filmmaker traveled the world for a year after his movie was released and used to keep track of how many people couldn't make it through Mr. Blonde's famous torture scene.
 "I started counting the walkouts during the torture scene, and 33 was the largest," Tarantino recalled.
-When it screened at Spain's Sitges Horror Film Festival, he figured he'd have zero.
+When it screened at Spain's Sitges horror film festival, he figured he'd have zero.
 "I thought, 'Finally I’ve got an audience that won’t walk out' and I even joked about it while introducing the film," he said.
 "Five people walk out of that audience, including Wes Craven!
-The f—ing guy who did The Last House on the Left walked out?!
+The fucking guy who did The Last House on the Left walked out?!
 My movie was too tough for him."
-Keitel and Madsen, along with Tarantino, both told THR they weren't bothered by the violence of the film.
+Keitel and Madsen, along with Tarantino, both told THR they weren't bothered by the violence in the film.
 "Violence was not its objective.
 It was more about the violence of living," said Keitel.
-Madsen added: "I didn’t think the violence was shocking at all, in fact, when I first saw the movie, I thought it was pretty tame.
+Madsen added: "I didn’t think the violence was shocking at all.
+In fact, when I first saw the movie, I thought it was pretty tame.
 I didn’t know what the big fuss was about."

 Tom Waits auditioned for one of the main roles.